 Are they already a Field 1 and Field 2 leader: sowing seeds and discipling others.
 They must have mastered these skills before they become a simple church leader?

 Those servant-hearted disciples who take the Gospel seriously, who show great faithfulness to the Great Commission, who display love and compassion, who are keen to see others matured in the faith, and who are eager to teach others the ways of truth; these are the people to look for as new leaders.

 Spend lots of time with these people, train deeply.
 There is a window of about a year when these new believers are open to be moulded by you.
 And they are often not the person you expect to be a leader!

 5. JESUS TRAINED HIS EMERGING LEADERS

-Jesus called the disciples and became their spiritual dad.
+Jesus first called the disciples and then became their spiritual dad.
 Then he sent them out to do the same.
 He modelled.
 He trained.
 He led by example.
 He expected others to copy what he did (John 14:12-14, Matthew 28:18-20).
 This is how he started his own mass movement in Galilee.